diskoverdata/diskover-docs/source_files/visualization_tools.md

 #### Kibana v8 via YUM Repository

-- Note that Kibana v8 can be used if compliant with your current version of Elasticsearch.
+- Note that Kibana v8 can only be used with Elasticsearch v8.
 - Additional information on installating [Kibava v8 via RPM repository](https://www.elastic.co/guide/en/kibana/8.14/rpm.html#rpm-repo).
 - For securing Elasticsearch and Kibana, [follow this user guide to set up security](https://www.elastic.co/guide/en/elasticsearch/reference/8.15/secure-cluster.html), as by default, Elasticsearch has no security enabled: